Getssone/GetssonePortfolio/README.md

 ## **Content**

 - Render sections conditionally based on the content file
-- Enable or disable pages for about, blog, work, secretpage
+- Enable or disable pages for about, blog, work, secretpage, settings
 - Generate and display social links automatically
 - Set up password protection for URLs